 Plenty has been written about millennials and work.
 After all, they are already the largest generation in the US labor market and are expected to outnumber the baby boomers altogether in 2019.
-But with the oldest millennials in their late 30s and many assuming leadership positions, a new, younger generation is now entering the workforce — Generation Z. And the oldest members of this new wave (born in 1997, according to Pew) are graduating college this year.
+But with the oldest millennials in their late 30s and many assuming leadership positions, a new, younger generation is now entering the workforce — Generation Z. And the oldest members of this new wave (born in 1997, according to Pew) are graduating college this year, which means many have already started entering the workforce.
+So what are popular Gen Z jobs, and how do they differ from millennial preferences?

-So how are Gen Z and millennials (born 1981-1996) different?
+Before we dive into that, let’s first distinguish how Gen Z and millennials (born 1981-1996) differ.
 Though we are still in the early stages of seeing Gen Z develop, there are some key differences to point to.
 Gen Z grew up in a world of geopolitical and economic turmoil; the oldest Gen Zers were only four when the events of 9/11 happened, and they watched their parents struggle with the stress brought on by the 2008 global economic recession.
 The oldest millennials experienced decades of relative peace prior to 9/11 and, with many already in the workforce in 2008, they felt the recession as a shock as opposed to the norm.

 Gen Z also has a unique relationship with technology.
 Millennials are often thought of as the first “always connected” generation, but many grew up with dial-up internet and landlines.
 Gen Z had access to smartphones from childhood — the oldest Gen Zers were 10 when the iPhone launched in 2007 — and many have likely never even seen a floppy disk!
 In this sense, Gen Zers may be the first true digital “natives.”

-Gen Z demonstrates a strong interest in “future-proof” jobs
+This generation demonstrates a strong interest in “future-proof” Gen Z jobs

 So what do we see as Gen Z enters the workforce?
 How are their unique life experiences affecting the type of jobs they want?